An intriguing way to explore the Purbeck countryside and Jurassic coastline is via the Lulworth Range walks.

-Situated on land owned by the Ministry of Defence (partially acquired in 1917, and further later ahead of D-Day), and still used by the Armoured Fighting Vehicles (AFV) Gunnery School, the range walks are only open to the public at certain times.
+Situated on land owned by the Ministry of Defence (partially acquired in 1917, and further later on, ahead of D-Day), the ranges are still used by the Armoured Fighting Vehicles (AFV) Gunnery School.
+As such, the range walks are only open to the public at certain times.

 For your safety, the MoD requests that walkers adhere to the restrictions and stick to paths as indicated.